 I began the morning with a email from a distressed student, unable to attend class because of their emotional state after the results of the election.
-A few shorts sentences corresponding with the knotted up feelings in my head, shoulders, heart, and gut.
+A few short sentences corresponding with the knotted up feelings in my head, shoulders, heart, and gut.

 Paraphrasing but essentially: Don’t worry about class.
 My office door is open today if you need to talk.
 I too feel insecure and scared, and am falling back today on kindness and love.